 Determine Software Quality: Software Quality is a degree of conformance.
 In software development, it is defined as a purpose consistency.

 The pertinency of Software quality in this advanced time is increasing.
-Before delivering a software product, it requires to check its quality to ensure that it is bug-free and working in a proper way.
+Before delivering a software product, it requires to check its quality to ensure that it is bug-free and working properly.

 To do this, at first we need to know what software quality metrics are.